DivyenduDutta/general-resources/README.md

-# javascript-resources
+# Genral Resources

-Resources to reference core javascript concepts, frameworks, best practices etc
+Resources to reference for me cause I have a small brain!! :P